Things To Do Before Leaving For Travel Nursing Job Image

 Be sure to check the weather along your route just to be prepared for anything unusual.

-Make sure that your cell phone plan won’t result in massive charges while you’re on the road.
+It’s becoming increasingly rare for mobile phone plans to charge roaming fees for domestic travel.
+However, please be certain that your mobile phone plan won’t result in massive charges while you’re on the road.
 Work with your carrier to find the plan that’s right for your situation.

 Considerations For Travel Nurses Leaving Their Home Behind